sam-hobbs/harbour-pingyou/DEVELOPMENT.md

 ## Use of Telepathy-Qt types within QML

 The data in PingYou is presented using models.

-I have encapsulated the Telepathy-Qt types in my own classes to use as elements in the model (e.g. _AccountsItem_) because some of the Telepathy types such as [Tp::Account](https://github.com/TelepathyIM/telepathy-qt/blob/master/TelepathyQt/account.h) have Q_PROPERTYs that return types that cannot be registered with the QML engine, so they require some processing before the data can be passed to QML.
+I encapsulated the Telepathy-Qt types in my own classes to use as elements in the model (e.g. _AccountsItem_) because some of the Telepathy types such as [Tp::Account](https://github.com/TelepathyIM/telepathy-qt/blob/master/TelepathyQt/account.h) have Q_PROPERTYs that return types that aren't supported by the QML engine.

-For example, the presence properties of _Tp::Account_ including _currentPresence_ have type [Tp::Presence](https://github.com/TelepathyIM/telepathy-qt/blob/master/TelepathyQt/presence.h), which is not derived from qobject and does not contain the Q_OBJECT macro.
+Since then, I have realised that all of these types are simple classes or structs that could be registered with the QML engine, which makes sense because that's the whole point of TelepathyQt!
+According to the [docs for qRegisterMetaType](https://doc.qt.io/qt-5/qmetatype.html#qRegisterMetaType) it should be possible to register classes like [Tp::Presence](https://github.com/TelepathyIM/telepathy-qt/blob/master/TelepathyQt/presence.h) as types because they have:

+* A public default constructor
+* A public destructor
+* A public copy constructor

+Therefore, it will be necessary in the near future to re-write the account and roster models to remove the abstraction.
+The more complicated classes like _Tp::Account_ still can't be initialised from within QML because they derive from Q_OBJECT, which doesn't have a copy constructor and explicitly disables copying, but these models can be created from C++ and exposed to QML as they are now.

+Further notes below:

 It is possible to register the _Tp::Account_ type like this: